slobodin/software-renderer/README.md

 * Configuration files (you can tune lights (intensity, position, etc) or add objects, that will appear in a scene).
    Also you can setup position of objects through scene config file.

-TODO: gouraud shading, textures and animation.
+**TODO**: gouraud shading, textures and animation.
+Also, renderer needs some optimizations.

 Usage
 =====